Solidx74/Ai-Resume-Analyzer/README.md

 This tool is designed for students, fresh graduates, and professionals who want to optimize their resumes for job applications.

-Key Features
+# Key Features

 Resume Analysis

-Upload your resume and receive an AI-powered evaluation of its quality.
+->Upload your resume and receive an AI-powered evaluation of its quality.

 Resume Score

-The system generates a rating for your resume based on important factors such as:
+->The system generates a rating for your resume based on important factors such as:

-Skills relevance
+# Skills relevance

 Formatting